Package 'stratallo'

 Value

-Numeric vector with optimal sample allocations in strata.
+A numeric vector of optimum sample allocations in strata.

 References